The pros and cons of counting rhythms

 Counting can be useful tool in the practice of music, providing a means of logically understanding what rhythm notation literally describes, to work out how a rhythm would sound without needing to hear it, or as a means of consciously practising against a metronome.

-However, I do not believe that counting should be put on a pedestal as 'the only valid method of teaching rhythm', a mentality that a subset of music educators obsessively push and defend.
+However, I do not believe that counting should be put on a pedestal as 'the only valid method of teaching rhythm'.

 The process of counting rhythms has a number of obvious failings, and I feel that rudimentary counting is often taught to beginner musicians, allowing them to read simple rhythms, who are then left stranded not having a clue how to proceed when they try to read more complex notation.